 Capital expenditures reflect the company’s amount on long-term assets expected to bring value for more than one year.
 For example, the cost of a computer may be capital expenditure included in the balance sheet.
 In contrast, the electricity cost to run this computer is an expense included in the p&l proforma

-All long term assets have a useful life, and part of the cost of the asset is written off each year to the pro forma income statement for startup as an expense.
+All long-term assets have a useful life, and part of the cost of the asset is written off each year to the pro forma income statement for a startup as an expense.
 Users can find these expenses in the profit and loss statement proforma under the heading of depreciation.
 The depreciation expense amount reduces the value of the asset shown in the balance sheet for the year.

 Simultaneously, the CAPEX report shows the company’s stakeholders the full picture of the company’s expenditures on assets.